filotti/prosper/README.md

 1. A Google Cloud Platform (GCP) Project
 2. A Prosper investor account

-This application runs on the GCP Cloud Functions platform and uses Secret Manager to store sensitive information.
+This application runs on the GCP Cloud Functions platform and uses Secrets Manager to store sensitive information.
 It's triggered by a Cloud Scheduler job that sends a message to a Pub/Sub topic, which in turn starts the Cloud Function.

 ## GCP Components Used